VariousTurtle/EAS-Decoder/README.md

     # or
     python main.py -lcd

-If you are running it with the raspberry pi hardware run it without the -l argument
+If you are running it with the raspberry pi hardware run it without the --lcd argument

 ## Arguments
 run the program with the --help to see the a available flags